Registering for a Library Card

 - If you live in Upper Moreland Township, you will receive an Upper Moreland Library Card.

 - If you live in another township in Montgomery County, you will receive a temporary library card, and your permanent library card will be mailed to you from your home library.
-If you live in Abington Township, you must apply directly to the Abington Township Public Library for a library card.

 - If you live in another county in Pennsylvania, you must bring your library card (from your home county) with you in order to complete your registration.